phphd/exceptional-matcher/README.md

 }
 ```

-Then you should register your custom formatter as a service:
+Then, register it as a service:

 ```yaml
 services: